-This is a procedural meeting held after the Registration Deadline has passed, once the EXAMINING AUTHORITY has made its initial assessment of the principal issues after consideration of the RELEVANT REPRESENTATIONS.
+This is a procedural meeting held after the deadline for making a RELEVANT REPRESENTATION has passed, once the EXAMINING AUTHORITY has made its initial assessment of the principal issues after consideration of the RELEVANT REPRESENTATIONS.
 All INTERESTED PARTIES will receive a notification in advance of the PRELIMINARY MEETING setting out a draft timetable for the EXAMINATION including any proposed hearing(s).
 The meeting is chaired by the EXAMINING AUTHORITY, to consider how the APPLICATION will be examined, for example identifying the initial principal issues and the timetable for the EXAMINATION.
 The merits of the PROJECT are not explored at the meeting.

 This is the proposed development, such as a power station, wind farm, section of railway, road, or electricity line for which consent is being sought in the APPLICATION.

 Broadly such claims can be made by persons or organisations whose land or whose rights in land could be affected by the proposed development.
 Their land or rights may not be subject to compulsory acquisition powers sought in the application or indeed be within the land to which the application relates, but they may have a right to compensation under either part 1 of the Land Compensation Act 1973 or s.10 of the Compulsory Acquisition Act 1965 if their land or interest is affected by the development.

 This is the generic term for submissions made about an application.
 There are different types of representations as described below.